DataDog/documentation/content/en/real_user_monitoring/guide/browser-sdk-upgrade.md

 ### Intake URLs

-We changed URLs of where the Browser SDK data is sent.
-Please make sure that your [Content Security Policy is up to date][6].
+The URLs for where the Browser SDK data is sent has changed.
+Ensure that your [Content Security Policy is up to date][6].

 ### Minimal Typescript version support

-The Browser SDK is now incompatible with TypeScript below v3.8.2.
-If you are using TypeScript, please make sure that the version you are using is greater or equal to v3.8.2.
+Browser SDK v4 is not compatible with TypeScript earlier than v3.8.2.
+If you use TypeScript, ensure that the version is at least v3.8.2.

 ### Tags syntax

-version, env and service initialization parameters are sent as tags to Datadog.
-The Browser SDK is now slightly sanitizes them (to ensure that they don't unexpectedly generate multiple tags) and prints a warning if those values don't meet the tag requirements syntax.
+The `version`, `env`, and `service` initialization parameters are sent as tags to Datadog.
+The Browser SDK slightly sanitizes them, to ensure that they don't generate multiple tags, and prints a warning if those values don't meet the tag requirements syntax.

-### Stricter initialization parameters typings
+### Stricter initialization parameters typing

-TypeScript types representing initialization parameters are now stricter and may reject previously accepted unsupported parameters.
-If you get typechecking issues, please make sure you are only providing supported initialization parameters.
+TypeScript types representing initialization parameters are stricter and may reject previously accepted unsupported parameters.
+If you get type-checking errors, ensure you are providing supported initialization parameters.

 ### Privacy options precedence

-When multiple privacy options are specified on the same element, we now apply the most restrictive one to avoid unexpectedly leaking privacy (ex: if both `dd-privacy-allow` and `dd-privacy-hidden` classes are specified on the same element, we now consider it hidden instead of allow).
+When multiple privacy options are specified on the same element, Datadog applies the most restrictive option to avoid unexpectedly leaking sensitive data.
+For example, if both `dd-privacy-allow` and `dd-privacy-hidden` classes are specified on the same element, it is hidden instead of allowed.

 ### Action names computation